-- 17.1.2 devise and implement any necessary procedures to ensure adequate (reasonable) protection of the Trust's data, programs and computer hardware for which he/she is responsible from accidental or intentional disclosure to unauthorised persons, deletion or modification, theft or damage, having due regard for the Data Protection Act, Human Rights Act and the Freedom of Information Act; - 17.1.3 ensure that adequate (reasonable) controls exist over data entry, processing, storage, transmission and output to ensure security, privacy, accuracy, completeness, and timeliness of the data, as well as the efficient and effective operation of the system; - 17.1.4 ensure that adequate controls exist such that the computer operation is separated from development, maintenance and amendment; - 17.1.5 ensure that an adequate management (audit) trail exists through the computerised system and that such computer audit reviews as he/she may consider necessary are being carried out. - 17.2 The Executive Director of Resources shall satisfy him/herself that new financial systems and amendments to current financial systems are developed in a controlled manner and thoroughly tested prior to implementation.
-Where this is undertaken by another organisation, assurances of adequacy will be obtained from them prior to implementation. - 17.3 The Executive Director of Resources shall ensure that contracts for computer services for applications with any organisation or agency shall clearly define the responsibility of all parties for the security, privacy, accuracy, completeness, and timeliness of data during processing, transmission and storage.
-The contract should also ensure rights of access for audit purposes. - 17.4 Where another health organisation or any other agency provides a computer service for applications, the Executive Director of Resources shall periodically seek assurances that adequate controls are in operation.
+- 17.3.7.
+Devise and implement any necessary procedures to ensure adequate (reasonable) protection of the Trust's data, programs and computer hardware for which he is responsible from accidental or intentional disclosure to unauthorised persons, deletion or modification, theft or damage, having due regard for the Data Protection Act, Human Rights Act and the Freedom of Information Act. - 17.3.8.
+Ensure that adequate (reasonable) controls exist over data entry, processing, storage, transmission and output to ensure security, privacy, accuracy, completeness, and timeliness of the data, as well as the efficient and effective operation of the system. - 17.3.9.
+Ensure that adequate controls exist such that the computer operation is separated from development, maintenance and amendment. - 17.3.10.
+Ensure that an adequate management (audit) trail exists through the computerised system and that such computer audit reviews as he may consider necessary are being carried out. - 17.4.
+The Executive Director of Finance shall satisfy themselves that new financial systems and amendments to current financial systems are developed in a controlled manner and thoroughly tested prior to implementation.
+Where this is undertaken by another organisation, assurances of adequacy will be obtained from them prior to implementation. - 17.5.
+The Executive Director of Finance shall ensure that contracts for computer services for applications with any organisation or agency shall clearly define the responsibility of all parties for the security, privacy, accuracy, completeness, and timeliness of data during processing, transmission and storage.
+The contract should also ensure rights of access for audit purposes. - 17.6.
+Where another health organisation or any other agency provides a computer service for applications, the Executive Director of Finance shall periodically seek assurances that adequate controls are in operation.